 Selling this way allows you to “own the timeline” and determine when and where to advertise.
 At the same time, you avoid paying a real estate agent’s commission, which is typically six percent of the sale price.

 As an added benefit, you’re in control of showings and open houses.
 By deciding when to schedule showings and open houses, you don’t have to keep your home “show” ready 24/7.

-Just like some homeowners believe an FSBO approach will give them a better outcome, some organizations believe a DIY executive search is the best approach to find the next member of their executive leadership team.
+Just like some homeowners believe an FSBO approach will give them a better outcome, many organizations start trying to find executive candidates on their own.